-A perfect experiment for me is a time-boxed practice session that is part repetition and part improvisation.
+A perfect experiment for me is a time-boxed practice session with part repetition and part improvisation.

 While repetition helps you master technique, improvisation helps create leaps in learning.